HazardDede/home-assistant-config/ideas.md

 ## Docker image update

 Find a way to retrieve the current image tag of the deployed docker images and retrieve the latest and greatest image tag from the web!

+## More smart reminders

+* Alert when nobody home and gallery and/or bath window open
+* Alert when nobody home and gallery window turns from off to on (burglar!)

 ## Appendix